 Monitoring systems will help you to know when refilling your tank is a smart move.

-(7) Find Out If You are Qualified for Any Discount
+(7) Find Out If You Are Qualified for Any Discount

 Some propane dealers will offer a discount to customers who frequently refill their tanks.
 If you are currently refilling your tank at a certain propane dealer and you haven’t asked about a discount, you should try to do so.

-You can also ask if they offer any other types of discounts for bulk order, this is particularly helpful if you have a lot of tanks to refill.
+You can also ask if they offer any other types of discounts for bulk orders, this is particularly helpful if you have a lot of tanks to refill.
 This might help you to save money on refills.

 (8) Find Out If You are Eligible for Rebates